gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 browser and the Windows Desktop Service without attempting to decode or interpret the data in any way.)

+To summarize, desktop session recording will interpret the session recording configuration as follows:

+- `off` means don't record any desktop (or SSH) sessions under any circumstances
+- Both `node` and `proxy` result in desktop sessions recorded in async mode (this is the recommended configuration).
+Sessions are only recorded if the user has a role enabling desktop session recording.
+- Both `node-sync` and `proxy-sync` result in desktop sessions recorded in sync mode.
+Sessions are only recorded if the user has a role enabling desktop session recording.

 #### Playback

 The core component of the playback functionality is the `ProtoReader`, which reads